 - Investigation and analysis of patents covering software related to shipping goods internationally (this analysis correctly predicted a later claim construction that significantly narrowed the scope of the relevant claims)

 - Guada Technologies v.
-Vice Media, (D. Del.)
-Representing defendant in patent infringement action involving Internet website navigation
+Vice Media, (D. Del.).
+Represented defendant in patent infringement action involving Internet website navigation

 - Visual Interactive Phone Concepts v.
 US Cellular, (N.D.
 Ill.).
 Represented patent holder in patent infringement action involving systems for videophones